Edictum

 ParameterTypeDescription

-guardEdictumAn Edictum instance with loaded contracts
+guardEdictumAn Edictum instance with loaded rulesets

-session_idstr | NoneSession identifier for session contracts.
+session_idstr | NoneSession identifier for session rulesets.
 Auto-generated UUID if omitted

 principalPrincipal | NoneStatic principal attached to every tool call